I am trained as a microbiologist and medical anthropologist. I am now studying towards a PhD in the area of Science and Technology Studies.

-My current research is interdisciplinary in nature.
-By using historical and ethnographic methods, it aims to explore how antimicrobial resistance (AMR) governance uses tools such as protocols or guidelines in democratic Spain to optimize the use of (scarce) antibiotic drugs.
-In doing this, I will investigate how both these tools and antibiotic drugs interact with professional infectious disease control and care practices and hospital infrastructures in public healthcare settings today.
+My research methods are interdisciplinary and experimental in nature.
+Archives and ethnography are at the core of this project.
+By using historical and ethnographic methods, I aim to explore how antimicrobial resistance (AMR) governance uses tools such as protocols or guidelines to optimize the use of (scarce) antibiotic drugs in democratic Spain.
+In doing this, I will investigate how Antimicrobial Stewardship Programmes in Spain (called PROAs, Protocolos de Optimizacion de Antimicrobianos) coordinate tasks by different professionals, and resolve (or not) the tensions between infectious disease control and care practices within public healthcare infrastructures in Spain today.

 (Forthcoming).
 Moreno Lozano, C. ¿Cuántos son demasiados antibióticos?
-Reflexiones acerca del uso y consumo de antibióticos.
+Reflexiones alrededor del uso y consumo de antibióticos.
 (How many are too many antibiotics?
 Reflections on the use and consumption of antibiotics).
-In review
+Disparidades.
+Revista de Antropologia.
+In press

-Moreno Lozano, C. (2019) Cómics y resistencia los antibióticos: Surgeon X. SEM@FORO, Revista de la Sociedad Española de Microbiología, 67.
+Moreno Lozano, C. 2019.
+Cómics y Resistencia a los antibióticos: Surgeon X. SEM@FORO, Revista de la Sociedad Española de Microbiología, 67.
 Access here (Spanish)